 17 hats– 17hats’ features help entrepreneurs and small business owners manage their business all in one place.
 It is still developing and although I use it and clients seem to love the consistent branding of contracts, invoices etc, I find not being able to download your templates and the lack of communication from the development team frustrating.

 Freedcamp– team collaboration tool.
 I have not used it as extensively as basecamp, but it is still useful!

 Basecamp – I find basecamp helpful for collaboration.
 Some organizations I work with use it for communication across timezones, teams, and states.
 It allows you to upload documents, determine personal notification preferences and chat in discussion topics or threads.

 FreeMind: a free, fully functional mind mapping program!
 I’ve been using it for quite a while now.
-I do still love a A2 piece of paper and my favorite color pens, but this is fabulous for creating mindmaps in an embeddable format – especially great for strategic planning.
+I do still love an A2 piece of paper and my favourite colour pens, but this is fabulous for creating mindmaps in an embeddable format – especially great for strategic planning.
 Did I mention it’s FREE?

 Smart Phone Applications

 TripIt: Get peace of mind while travelling, by having all your plans in one place.
 No more frantic searching for confirmation emails in your inbox – or worse yet – hunting down that pesky manila folder.
 TripIt is an easier way to organize and share travel.
 Free, but if you need an assistant to access it (or even a spouse) you may need to upgrade to a paid account.

 Adobe Acrobat: Adobe Reader is the free global standard for reliably viewing and sharing PDF documents across platforms and devices.